UKBouldering.com

 The sorry history of Maestri and the Compressor Route is another factor that makes people super-sensitive about bolting on this mountain.

-Finally, and far more importantly in my view, there is the involvement of over-caffeinated sugary drink company.
+Finally, and far more importantly in my view, there is the involvement of Red Bull.
 They have no interest in the long-term health of climbing in the way that Lama’s climbing equipment sponsors such as Mammut have.
-Mammut have offered an explanation of sorts, nothing from over-caffeinated sugary drink company. over-caffeinated sugary drink company don’t know or don’t care what the fuss is about.
+Mammut have offered an explanation of sorts, nothing from Red Bull.
+Red Bull don’t know or don’t care what the fuss is about.
 They have a history of setting-up media-friendly stunts, reports of trashing the local environment, losing access to sensitive venues as a result and then moving on to the next photogenic location.
 I think they have no place in climbing.

 « Last Edit: January 27, 2011, 11:20:27 am by duncan »